Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 end
 ```

 <p>It is a great way to have a flexibility in publishing articles - by dependency injection we can control, how it is being published - just pass publisher class as a strategy.
-Having default publisher makes it easy to use: just call article.publish.
-Also, calling article.publish in e.g. controller feels much better than calling DefaultPublisher(article).publish.If you have very simple logic, like this one:</p>
+Having default publisher makes it easy to use: just call <code>article.publish</code> .
+Also, calling <code>article.publish</code> in e.g. controller feels much better than calling <code>DefaultPublisher(article).publish</code>.
+If you have very simple logic, like this one:</p>

 ``` ruby
 def publish